bev-a-tron/bev-a-tron.github.io/_posts/2018-07-23-how-to-get-a-russian-tourist-visa.markdown

 The process was a lot simpler than I thought it would be.
 I ended up buying everything before applying for the visa, and not everything was necessary to obtain the visa.

-This blog post will chronicle the whole process as well as the parts of the process that were strictly necessary to get the visa.

 Things I bought before applying:
 - Plane ticket
 - AirBNB